 - Register for Orientation.

 - Explore housing options and meal plans.
-Did you know that UCF research shows that there is a 20% increase in graduation rates for those students that live in on-campus housing for at least two years?
+Did you know that UCF research shows that there is a 10.2% increase in graduation rates for those students that live in on-campus housing for at least one year?

 - Purchase a parking decal.

-- If you are a Florida resident for tuition purposes and your residency status is marked PENDING, please complete the Residency Classification Form.
+- If you are a Florida resident for tuition purposes and your residency status is marked PENDING, please complete the Florida Residency Declaration Form.
 Students classified as PENDING or NON-FLORIDA will be charged out-of-state tuition and fees.

 - Florida Bright Futures Recipients: You must notify the State of Florida Office of Student Financial Assistance (OSFA) that you will be attending UCF.
 Visit OSFA’s website and log in using the State Scholarships and Grants User ID and PIN.
 This User ID and PIN was included in an acknowledgement correspondence, which was generated upon completion of the Florida Financial Aid Application.